-Dear Ms. Dwyer:
+Dear Ms. Hamilton:

-Pursuant to FRAP 28(j), Defendant-Appellant Chevron submits as supplemental authority the Eighth Circuit's decision in In re Peabody Energy Corp., F.3d , 2020 WL 2176028 (8th Cir.
+Pursuant to FRAP 28(j), Defendant-Appellant Chevron submits as supplemental authority the Eighth Circuit's decision in In re Peabody Energy Corp., \\\\ F.3d \\\\, 2020 WL 2176028 (8th Cir.
 May 6, 2020) ("Ex.
 A").
-That decision arose from a petition filed by Defendant Peabody Energy to enjoin Plaintiffs from pursuing this action against it on the ground that their claims have been discharged in bankruptcy.
-Id. at 1.
+That decision arose from a petition filed by Peabody Energy to enjoin several California municipalities from pursuing materially similar climate-change claims on the ground that those claims had been discharged in bankruptcy.
+Id. at \1.
 The Eighth Circuit agreed with Peabody Energy in an opinion relevant to this appeal.

-The Eighth Circuit began by addressing Plaintiffs' argument that their claims fell within an exception to Peabody Energy's bankruptcy reorganization plan for claims arising under "state or local equivalents' of 'statutes, regulations and ordinances concerning pollution."
-Id. at 2.
-That exception applied, Plaintiffs argued, "because the[y] raised the[ir] claims to protect the environment."
+The Eighth Circuit began by addressing the plaintiffs' argument that their claims fell within an exception to Peabody Energy's bankruptcy reorganization plan for claims arising under "state or local equivalents' of 'statutes, regulations and ordinances concerning pollution."
+Id. at \2.
+That exception applied, the plaintiffs argued, "because the[y] raised the[ir] claims to protect the environment."
 Id.
-In making that argument, Plaintiffs represented that their claims "concern[] pollution," were "raised" "to protect the environment," and "focus on the environment," id.-representations that contradict their assertion here that "the core allegation underlying Plaintiffs' claims" is that Defendants "promot[ed] their products through misrepresentations and suppressions of the truth."
-Dkt.
-88 at 16.
-Ultimately, the Eighth Circuit rejected Plaintiffs' argument.
+In making that argument, the plaintiffs represented that their claims "concern[] pollution," were "raised" "to protect the environment," and "focus on the environment," id.-representations that contradict the State's assertion here that only Defendants' alleged "deceptive marketing and promotion" of fossil-fuel products are "pertinent" to the alleged claims.
+Resp.Br.45.
+Ultimately, the Eighth Circuit rejected the plaintiffs' argument.
 Ex.
-A at 2.
+A at \2.

-The Eighth Circuit also rejected Plaintiffs' argument that their claims fell within an exception to the reorganization plan for "governmental claim[s] brought 'under any ... applicable police or regulatory law."
-Id. at 3.
+The Eighth Circuit also rejected the plaintiffs' argument that their claims fell within an exception to the reorganization plan for "governmental claim[s] brought 'under any ... applicable police or regulatory law."
+Id. at \3.
 Drawing upon similar language in the Bankruptcy Code, the court held that, "when the government's actions 'would result in an economic advantage to the government or its citizens over third parties in relation to the debtor's estate,' then the government is not exercising its police or regulatory power" but rather "is acting as a creditor."
 Id.
-That holding is irreconcilable with the district court's conclusion here that these actions are not removable under the bankruptcy removal statute "because they are aimed at protecting the public safety and welfare and brought on behalf of the public," as well as its conclusion that "there is no sufficiently close nexus between the plaintiffs' lawsuits and these defendants' [reorganization] plans."
-1ER7.
+That holding is irreconcilable with the district court's conclusion here that this action is not removable under the bankruptcy removal statute, 28 U.S.C. § 1452(a), "because this is an action 'designed primarily to protect the public safety and welfare."
+JA.435.